Schmidt+Lab.jpg

 Ph.D. in Virology, Harvard University; Harrison Lab

-contact: aschmidt [at] crystal.harvard.edu
+contact: aaron_schmidt [at] hms.harvard.edu

-Dana Thornlow Lamson: Post-Doctoral Fellow
+Dana Thornlow Lamson

 [she/her]